mongodb/terraform-provider-mongodbatlas/website/docs/d/private_endpoint_deprecated.html.markdown

 `mongodbatlas_private_endpoint` describe a Private Endpoint.
 This represents a Private Endpoint Connection to retrieve details regarding a private endpoint by id in an Atlas project

+!> **WARNING:** This datasource is deprecated and will be removed in the next major version

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

 ## Example Usage